 - Institute of Chartered Accountants of Scotland (ICAS)

-Don’t rush the process; try to contact as many accountants as you can because they will be the persons you want them to keep your books and run your financial operations for a long time.
+Don’t rush the process; try to contact as many accountants as possible because they will be the persons you want them to keep your books and run your financial operations for a long time.